edwin321simon/Edwin-Simon/README.md

 # Hello, I'm EDWIN SIMON ! 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with expertise in a variety of programming languages and technologies.
+I'm a passionate software developer with expertise in a variety of programming languages and technologies

 ## About Me ℹ️